 I must admit I was a little disappointed in my 2nd shipment.
 Mainly because I didn’t end up with a bunch of items I liked.
 However, they do need to get feed back in order to get a better idea of your personal style and how things fit you.
 So even though I wasn’t jumping for joy, I am going forward with hopes they will get a better handle on sizing for me.
 Additionally, I think I really liked the items sent in my first shipment so to have so few items that worked in this one was a bit of a letdown.

 I loved the color and the fit was fine.
 However, it was too short for what I feel comfortable wearing.
-I could have worn it with leggings but wasn’t wanting to invest in this item if that was the only way I could wear it.
+I could have worn it with leggings.
+However, I wasn’t wanting to invest in this item if that was the only way I could wear it.
 I would rather have a tunic style top to wear with leggings.

-The price is great, but I wasn’t that wild about the print and when I put the dress on it was way too tight for my hips.
+The price is great, but I wasn’t that wild about the print.
+When I put the dress on it was way too tight for my hips.
 I am a curvy girl and did specify that as part of my profile.
-Even if the dress fit me properly, I don’t were sleeveless dresses so I would need a cardigan or sweater to wear with it.
+Even if the dress fit me properly, I don’t were sleeveless dresses.
+So, I would need a cardigan or sweater to wear with it.
 Plus, the print would just not have looked good on my lower half.
 Just not for this girl with hips.
 That is all you would have noticed.
 It might have been ok if the print was used for a top.
 Also, the length was too short for me on this dress.
 This items was a definite no for me.

 Definitely an item I liked.
-Problem with this one is when I went to try it on, I could not even get the blouse over “my girls” to try it on.
-The shirt was more fitted than it looked so the size sent was too tight for me.
-So if the shirt had fit me I would have kept it for sure.
-Too bad you can’t leave a comment to have an item sent in your next fix in a different size.
+Problem with this one is when I went to try it on.
+I could not even get the blouse over “my girls” to try it on.
+The shirt was more fitted than it looked.
+So the size sent was too tight for me.
+If the shirt had fit me I would have kept it for sure.
+Too bad you can’t leave a comment to have them send you an item next fix in a different size.